e271828e/Flight.jl/docs/notes/design/framework_spec.md

 without ever binding on a healthy model.
-When a step spends its event budget, localization stops for the remainder of that frame: the remainder step completes, and any further crossings fire in the next boundary's ordinary iteration — boundary granularity for that frame — under a warning naming the chattering event and the localization count.
+When a step spends its event budget, localization stops for the remainder of that frame: the remainder step completes, and any further crossings fire in the next boundary's ordinary iteration — boundary granularity for that frame — under a `ChatteringBudget` warning ([Appendix C](#appendix-c-the-diagnostic-kind-set)) naming the chattering event and the localization count.
 The degradation is a function of the trajectory alone, never of wall clock, so row 80's pace-independence stands untouched and the run replays identically.
 A `StepError` would misclassify an expected modeling outcome as broken machinery ([§14.8](#148-the-trim-service-solver-seam-scratch-stores-commit-and-report)'s doctrine).
 The same